ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 {{% fig "long-island/1924-12-27-The-Brooklyn-Daily-Eagle-p2" "500" /%}}
 {{% fig "long-island/1924-12-27-Times-Union-Brooklyn-NY-p8" "500" /%}}

 I am following up with Long Island Museum, which houses works of the artist [William Sidney Mount](https://www.findagrave.com/memorial/8123/william-sidney-mount) (26 Nov 1807 to 19 Nov 1868), "generally considered the first major artist to paint the activities of everyday American life" who in the mid-1800's painted many portraits, including members of the Mills family.
 For example, there is a portrait from 1843 of "Elizabeth Mills", although I have not yet identified her exactly.
-Notably, he painted a portrait of William Wickam Mills, already discussed above:
+Notably, he painted a portrait of William Wickam Mills, already mentioned above in the history of Mills Pond:

-William Mount's grandparents are [Jonas Hawkins](https://www.findagrave.com/memorial/68728823/jonas-hawkins) (28 Aug 1752 to 24 Apr 1817) and [Ruth (Mills) Hawkins](https://www.findagrave.com/memorial/8844210/ruth-hawkins) (1748 to 22 Jan 1840).
+{{% fig "portraits/william-wickham-mills" "500" /%}}

+William Mount's [Wikipedia entry](https://en.wikipedia.org/wiki/William_Sidney_Mount) shows a photograph of the artist taken by Mathew Brady.
+Mount also produced several self portraits in the collection of the Long Island Museum.

-The Archives at Queens Library contains two boxes of materials of the "Mills Family of Jamaica and Mills Pond" that includes a reference to Jonas Mills in the scope notes, and talks of correspondence among the descendants of Timothy Mills in the 1870's (when Edward's family was in Corfu), and of course, photographs:
+The Archives at Queens Library contains two boxes of materials of the "Mills Family of Jamaica and Mills Pond" that includes a reference to Jonas Mills in the scope notes, and talks of correspondence among the descendants of Timothy Mills in the 1870's (when Edward's family was in Corfu).

 <figure class="quote-only">
 <blockquote>